-Following our earlier discussion on private market operating model considerations for asset managers and asset owners, Dan Sharp and Matt Evershed conduct a deeper dive into arguably the most important component of the Sionic operating model framework – technology.
+Following our earlier discussion on private market operating model considerations for asset managers and asset owners, Dan Sharp conducts a deeper dive into arguably the most important component of the Sionic operating model framework – technology.

 Technology is at the heart of the financial services industry and the alternatives asset management sector is no exception.
 Technology must address the key challenges faced by both limited partners and general partners:

 - Dealing with a high volume of unstructured data and manual processing; a significant pain point for the industry.

 - Delivering automation while retaining sufficient flexibility and ability to customise in order to meet increasingly demanding reporting requirements.